What is Adi Pepper?

 This rare species is found in some parts of heavy rainfall and high-altitude areas.
 The color of the catkin is light pink.
 Low yielder, the flavor tastes like the betel leaf.

-This species so far has been traced only in Garvale village, Kodagu district.
+This species so far has been traced only to Garvale village, Kodagu district.
 The leaves are small and narrow, and the vines resemble the species Hymenophyllum but have no hairy structure.
 Spikes or catkins stand upward.
 Crops or fruits have not been seen on the species so far.
-Leaves are bit sweet and hot when it is chewed and tastes better than betel leaf.
+Leaves are a bit sweet and hot when it is chewed and taste better than betel leaf.
 It can be used in culinary or chewed like betel leaves.

 Ideally grown and used.
 This species is commercially cultivated in plain and normal rainfall regions.